autoplot/documentation/javadoc/org/das2/util/GrannyTextRenderer.md

-# org.das2.util.GrannyTextRendererUtility class for rendering "Granny" strings, which use the codes
+# org.das2.util.GrannyTextRenderer

- identified by Grandle and Nystrom in their 1980 paper to provide rich formatting such as new lines and superscripts.
+Utility class for rendering "Granny" strings, which use the codes identified by Grandle and Nystrom in their 1980 paper to provide rich formatting such as new lines and superscripts.
  These are strings like "E=mc!e2" where the !e indicates the pen should be